rubygems/rubygems.github.io/_posts/2019-03-05-security-advisories-2019-03.md

 author: Hiroshi SHIBATA
 ---

-We disclose the vulnerablities of RubyGems.
-They are resported from hackerone.
+Today we're disclosing several vulnerablities to RubyGems.
+They have all been reported via [hackerone](https://hackerone.com/rubygems).

 We strongly recommend to upgrade the latest stable version of RubyGems 3.0.3 or 2.7.8.
-If you couldn't upgrade RubyGems 2.7 or 3.0, You can use [this patch](https://bugs.ruby-lang.org/attachments/7662) for RubyGems 2.6.
+If you can't upgrade RubyGems 2.7 or 3.0, please use [this patch](https://bugs.ruby-lang.org/attachments/7662) for RubyGems 2.6.

 ## CVE-2019-8320: Delete directory using symlink when decompressing tar